top of page

 Discover Semana Santa en Oaxaca

-A Cultural and Language Experience for Spanish Students
+A Cultural and Language Experience for Spanish Students: Semana Santa in Oaxaca

-Semana Santa (Holy Week) in Oaxaca is one of the most powerful and enriching times to experience Mexican culture.
-For Spanish language learners, it offers an incredible opportunity to connect language with lived traditions, deepen vocabulary, and participate in centuries-old rituals that shape daily life in Oaxaca.
+Semana Santa (Holy Week) in Oaxaca is a powerful and enriching time to experience Mexican culture.
+For Spanish language learners, it provides an incredible opportunity to connect language with lived traditions, deepen vocabulary, and participate in rituals that shape daily life in Oaxaca.

 La Cuaresma: A Culinary and Cultural Journey